redox-os/website/content/news/common-questions.md

 - https://doc.rust-lang.org/book/ch20-01-unsafe-rust.html
 - https://doc.rust-lang.org/nomicon/meet-safe-and-unsafe.html

-### Why does Redox have C code?
+## Why does Redox have C code?

 Sometimes C is simpler (for POSIX/C compatibility tests) or the compiler behavior is better for certain things that are still under discussion in Rust upstream.

-### Why does Redox have Assembly code?
+## Why does Redox have Assembly code?

-[Assembly](https://en.wikipedia.org/wiki/Assembly_language) is the core of low-level because it's a CPU-specific programming language and deals with things that aren't possible or feasible to do in high-level languages like Rust.
+[Assembly](https://en.wikipedia.org/wiki/Assembly_language) is the core of low-level because it's a CPU-specific programming language and deals with things that aren't possible or feasible to do in higher level languages like Rust.

 Sometimes required or preferred for accessing hardware, or for carefully optimized hot spots.

-Reasons to use Assembly instead of Rust:
+Reasons to use Assembly instead of a higher level programming language:

 - Deal with low-level things (those that can't be handled by Rust)
+- Optimizations
 - Writing constant time algorithms for cryptography
-- Optimizations

 Places where Assembly is used: